MisuFox/MisuFox/README.md

 - 👋 Hewwo, I’m @MisuFox friends call  me Misu
 - 👀 I’m interested in gaming, music and learning useless stuff x3
 - 🌱 I’m currently learning about life
-- 📫 How to reach me/ discord @misufox
+- 📫 How to reach me/

 <!---
 MisuFox/MisuFox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.